 The most obvious filth is the dust.
 Every motion inside the living room sends fine dust particle in the air and they land all over the place.
 By dusting them you are not removing them, but rather dissipating throughout the living room.
-Dusting should, therefore, start from the highest point, like the top of a wardrobe of the topmost shelf.
+Dusting should, therefore, start from the highest point, as the top of a wardrobe of the topmost shelf.

 From there you can work your way down towards the floor.
 Also, don’t forget to dust vertical surfaces, such as walls.
 Many of them have wallpapers that accumulate dirt, so they need to be dusted regularly.
-In some cases, even the ceiling can be dusted with special cloth attached to an extendable pole.
+In some cases, even the ceiling can be dusted with a special cloth attached to an extendable pole.

 A Helping Hand

 Cleaning the living room is an important chore, so it cannot be assigned to a single member of the household.
 You can rotate with other members of your family or you can even clean together.
 However, there are times when it is impossible to find enough free time for this.

 Then it might be wise to call in some professional help.
 If you thought that in Sydney, for instance, cleaning services are only commercial, you were wrong.
 You can find excellent house cleaning in Sydney metropolitan area.
 The local crews are perhaps the best to hire since they work fast, which is important if you have a major celebration approaching.